ethersphere/swarm-cli/README.md

 ## Config

-The configuration file is placed in a hidden folder named swarm-cli.
+The configuration file is placed in a hidden folder named `swarm-cli`.
-In case of Unix-based systems this config path will be: $HOME/.swarm-cli On Windows systems: $HOME\AppData\swarm-cli
+In case of Unix-based systems this config path will be: `$HOME/.swarm-cli` On Windows systems: `$HOME\AppData\swarm-cli`

-The configuration file is saved with 600 file permission.
+The configuration file is saved with `600` file permission.

 On first run, this configuration will be generated with default values, that you are able to change on your demand under the before mentioned path.